 Title Criteria Role

-Independent Hold a degree and a minimum of 5 years Responsible for EPA Grading of Work based Project and Professional
+Independent Assessor nominated by the HEI Hold a degree and a minimum of 5 years project management experience or a postgraduate qualification in project management or equivalent subject area.
+The independent assessor will typically not be an employee of the HEI providing the EPA but will be sourced from a different HEI.
+If this is Responsible for EPA Grading of Work based Project and Professional review.

-Assessor project management experience or a review.

-nominated by the postgraduate qualification in project

-HEI management or equivalent subject area.

-The independent assessor will typically not be

-an employee of the HEI providing the EPA but

-will be sourced from a different HEI.
-If this is

 not possible, an assessor from the HEI

-providing the EPA is acceptable, providing

-they have not been involved with the on-
+providing the EPA is acceptable, providing they have not been involved with the onprogramme academic assessment of the apprentice.

-• · · · · · · · · · · · · · · · · · · · programme academic assessment of the apprentice.
 Industry Expert nominated by the apprentice's employer Have a post-nominal recognition from a professional body for project management or have a minimum of 5 years industry experience.
 Will not have been involved with the on-programme assessment or mentoring of the apprentice.
 Will attend project presentation and professional review panel.
 They will not be involved in the grading process.
 This is not the line manager of the apprentice.
 Their role is to provide industry input in relation to the industry practice only if requested to do so by the independent assessor.